Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_standard.md

 # Coding Standard

-\brief The %Fungus coding standard is designed to make the source code simple to understand for users and easy to maintain for contributors.
+The Fungus coding standard is designed to make the source code simple to understand for users and easy to maintain for contributors.

-This document is focussed on decisions that we've made for the %Fungus project.
+This document is focussed on decisions that we've made for the Fungus project.
 For general Unity coding tips, try [50 Tips and Best Practices for Unity](http://www.gamasutra.com/blogs/HermanTulleken/20160812/279100/50_Tips_and_Best_Practices_for_Unity_2016_Edition.php).

 # Code layout

-This is the typical layout of a class in %Fungus:
+This is the typical layout of a class in Fungus:

 ```
 using UnityEngine;